Epigenetics of human development

+Epigenetics play an important role in animal development, including the development of human beings.
+Various epigenetic markers serve different roles that facilitate the growth of human organisms.

 Hox gene regulation

 Hox genes are genes in humans that regulate body plan development.
 Humans have four sets of Hox genes, numbering 39 genes altogether, all of which aid in the differentiation of cells by location.
 Hox genes are activated early in the development of the embryo, in order to plan the development of the differing structures of the body.
 They also show colinearity with the body plan, meaning that the order of the Hox genes is similar to the expression levels of the Hox genes on the anterior-posterior axis.
 This colinearity allows for a spatial and temporal activation of genes in order to produce a proper body structure.

 In Hox genes, long non-coding RNAs allow for communication between different Hox genes and different sets of Hox genes in order to coordinate body plan in the cell.
 One example of a long non-coding RNA that coordinates between Hox gene sets is HOTAIR, which is an RNA transcript produced in the HoxC cassette that represses transcription of a large number of genes in the HoxD cassette.
 Thus, HOTAIR regulates the HoxD genes from the HoxC genes in order to coordinate transcription of the Hox genes.